JakeC007/JakeC007.github.io/research.md

         <div class="p-card">
           <div class="p-card-label">Pillar 1 &middot; Information Control</div>
           <button class="p-question p-accordion-toggle" aria-expanded="false">
-            Who actually controls student data, and does anyone in the chain know what leaves the building?
+            <span data-copy="RESEARCH-Q-1">Who controls student data, and how much can schools learn about where it goes?</span>
             <span class="p-accordion-chevron" aria-hidden="true">&#8964;</span>
           </button>
           <div class="p-accordion-body" hidden>
             <div class="p-answer">We studied privacy and security across K&ndash;12 public schools and found a consistent picture: data collection is pervasive, oversight is minimal, and most people responsible for protecting student data&mdash;teachers, administrators, even IT staff&mdash;have little visibility into what is collected or why.
 EdTech platforms routinely exceed their stated data practices.
 Schools lack the technical capacity to audit what vendors do.
 We also tested whether LLMs can carry the auditing burden at scale, and mapped where they fail.</div>
             <div class="p-sowhat">
               <div class="p-sowhat-label">Why it matters</div>
-              <div class="p-sowhat-text">COPPA and FERPA are a floor, not a ceiling, and the gap between legal compliance and real protection is wide.
+              <div class="p-sowhat-text">COPPA and FERPA are a floor, not a ceiling, and the gap between legal compliance and meaningful protection is wide.
 Every AI safety claim about a youth product rests on an answer to this question, and right now nobody can give one.
 This work informed our public comment to the FTC on the COPPA rulemaking and generated press coverage focused on education policy.</div>
             </div>
             <div class="p-coverage">
               <span class="p-coverage-label">Press:</span>